sheshunarala/ClassEnd-project/README.md

 # DevOps Batch End Project
-## This Projrct has various technology stacks and jenkinsfile
+## This Project has various technology stacks and jenkinsfile